-Thank you for purchasing a new Para-Cushion Emergency Parachute System from Strong Enterprises.
-It is the finest available anywhere and with a little care, should last you a very long time.
+Thank you for purchasing a new Para-Cushion Model 304 Seat Emergency Parachute System from Strong Enterprises.
+It is one of the finest available anywhere and with a little care, should last you a very long time.
 Rest assured that your new Para-Cushion has been constructed to retain the durability, reliability, and comfort that Strong Enterprises has been building into its products for over 50 years.
 We welcome your comments so that we may continue to improve our products and help make flying safer and more comfortable.